neerajmanivarnan/student-details-fetcher/README.md

 ## Note

-This project's MySQL server login details have not been tracked in the repository for security reasons.
-It's important to set up your own MySQL database and update the application configuration accordingly.
+This project's MySQL server login details have not been tracked.